THREEhundo/Web-Development/pokemon-tcg-memory-game/README.md

 ## Pain Spots

-Switching from using thenables to try catch
+-Switching from using thenables to try catch.
-Ordering the implementaion of states.
+-Ordering the implementaion of states.
+-Understanding that useEffects ran from top to bottom.
-Used multiple useEffects for connected states which created an endless loop.
+-Used multiple useEffects for connected states which created an endless loop.
 Combined into the useEffect that had the data fetched.
+-Changed currentScore and highScore from useStates to useRefs.